ivanvorobei/SPPerspective/README.md

 The [Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift code.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

-To integrate `SparrowKit` into your Xcode project using Xcode 12, specify it in `File > Swift Packages > Add Package Dependency...`:
+To integrate `SPPerspective` into your Xcode project using Xcode 12, specify it in `File > Swift Packages > Add Package Dependency...`:

 ```ogdl
 https://github.com/ivanvorobei/SPPerspective